drew4491/physics_simulations/README.md

 5: Heat Distribution (this project shows a 2d heat map of heat distribution over time, if the conditions are not set properly the animation will break)<br/>

 This was the first course I had taken in python and only the second course overall in coding.<br/>

-The next projects were created in PHYS 410 at UBC.
-These two projects were fairly extensive and required a lot of mathematical equations to be solved and then converted into code in MATLAB.
-The projects completed are:

-1: Simulation of two Galaxies colliding in 2D<br/>
-2: The Schrodinger equation with a simulation on how different initial conditions and potentials affect the wave function and how it travels.
-It demonstrates a potential well and potential wall and also demonstartes the double slit experiment.

-The code may be used by others but please source anything you use.